 Enbridge’s Line 61 travels through Wisconsin from Superior to Delavan, then crosses the Illinois state line and continues south to refineries.
 Enbridge recently tripled Line 61’s capacity from the original 400,000 barrels per day (bpd) to1.2 million bpd—45% more than the Keystone XL and 155% more than the Dakota Access Pipeline.

 But Enbridge’s plans didn’t stop with the Line 61 expansion.
 The company conducted surveys for a Line 61 “Twin” (aka Line 66) that would carry an additional 1.2 million bpd through the same corridor.
 Plans for a Line 61 Twin appeared in Enbridge’s 2015 and 2016 investor reports.

 Once the Tar Sands Team and our allies began organizing in earnest against any new pipeline, Enbridge changed course, at least publicly, denying any intention to build a new pipeline and removing mention of the “Twin” from its reports.
-But astute observers pointed out that without a “Twin,” a glut of oil would back up in Superior, Wisconsin, especially if Enbridge’s so-called Line 3 “replacement”—approved by the Minnesota Public Utilities Commission in June 2019 but still under challenge in court—were to be constructed, adding an additional 535,000 bpd.
+But astute observers pointed out that without a “Twin,” a glut of oil would back up in Superior, Wisconsin, especially with the construction of Enbridge’s Line 3 replacement, known now as Line 93.

 The Tar Sands Team fought the Line 61 expansion here in Dane County and organized up and down the state against the construction of a new Line 66, as explained below.